laisbsc/kedro_penguins/README.md

 The Expectations suite will create a folder path and save the expectations as a JSON file.
 The file will describe all the expectations which will be asserted on this dataset.

+Typying `y` on the next prompt will open the GE documentation with the data profiling analysis on a browser page.
+The Walkthrough window shown is great to get you more familiar with the suite setup.